securityfirst/tent-content/contents_en/operations/counter-surveillance/advanced/what-to-do-if-you-spot-them.md

 If you suspect surveillance, do not react or raise the surveillance team's suspicions.

-**Remember, your goal is to find out whether you are being followed, not to lose them.**
+**Remember your first goal is to find out whether you are being followed, not to lose them.**

 # Take action